runnily/3095-Simulations-of-hybrid-systems-using-neural-networks/README.md

 This is my dissetetation project at Newcastle Univerity.
 This project contains a list of files/folders used for experiementing how well neural networks to simulate a dynamic system

-  "Processes that occur in engineering fields and processes that occur in nature can be modelled using a dynamical system.
+  “Processes that occur in engineering fields and processes that occur in nature can be modelled using a dynamical system.
 A dynamical system is a system with a function based on an ordinary differential equation (ODE).
 An ODE describes the evolution (changes) of a variable through time.
 Numerical simulations are